 Program overview

-The Double Degree - Bachelor of Science (Honours) - Life Sciences & Bachelor of Education program at Queen's University is designed for students who wish to pursue two distinct undergraduate degrees simultaneously.
+The Double Degree - Bachelor Of Science (Honours) - Life Sciences & Bachelor Of Education (QF) program at Queen's University is designed for students who wish to pursue two distinct undergraduate degrees simultaneously.
 This unique program allows students to gain comprehensive knowledge in both life sciences and education, equipping them with a diverse skill set that is highly valued in various professional fields.
-By completing this dual degree, graduates will be well-prepared for a range of career opportunities, making them competitive candidates in the job market.
+By completing this double degree, graduates will be well-prepared for a competitive job market, enhancing their career prospects and opportunities for further studies.

 Featured Experiences

-• Co-op Opportunities: Students may have access to co-op placements that provide hands-on experience in educational settings or life sciences.
+- Co-op Opportunities: Students may have the chance to participate in co-op placements, providing real-world experience in educational settings.

 Career Options

-• Science Educator: Teach science subjects at the elementary or secondary school level, inspiring the next generation of scientists.
+- Science Educator: Teach life sciences at the secondary school level, inspiring the next generation of scientists.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.